thesp0nge/dawnscanner/README.md

 [saten](https://github.com/saten): first issue posted about a typo in the README

 [presidentbeef](https://github.com/presidentbeef): for his outstanding work that inspired me creating dawn and for double check comparison matrix.
-Issue #2 is your :)
+Issue #2 is yours :)

 [marinerJB](https://github.com/marinerJB): for misc bug reports and further ideas